All about the province of Paucartambo

 The territory of this province has a high Andean part and another large part belonging to the jungle region, specifically with the Manu National Park.
 Its territory covers an area of approximately 6,925 square kilometers.
 According to the 2017 census, it has a population of 42,504 inhabitants.

-Its name comes from the Quechua word 'Pawqartampu' which means 'tambo colorido'.
-During Inca times it played a major role as a point of trade between Cusco and the 'anti' or jungle region.
-Currently, many of its traditions are preserved, both Inca and colonial, as well as those of the different ethnic groups from the jungle.
+Its name comes from the Quechua word ‘Pawqartampu’ which means ‘colorful tambo’.
+During the Inca period it played a major role as a trading point between Cusco and the ‘anti’ or jungle region.
+Currently many of its traditions are preserved both Inca, colonial as well as the different ethnic groups from the jungle.

 Agriculture is the main economic activity in Paucartambo.
-Emphasizes the cultivation of potatoes, wheat and corn.
-Only five percent of its population lives in the city of Paucartambo.
-The rest inhabit the towns scattered throughout the province.
+Potatoes, wheat and corn are the main crops.
+Only five percent of the population lives in the city of Paucartambo.
+The rest live in the towns scattered throughout the province.

-The most traditional face of the province can be seen at the festivals.
-And the most traditional festival in the entire province is the 'Fiesta de la Virgen del Carmen' which takes place every year between July 15 and 18.
+The most traditional face of the province is seen in the festivities.
+And the most traditional festival of the whole province is the ‘Fiesta de la Virgen del Carmen’ which takes place every year between July 15 and 18.

 Paucartambo has several tourist attractions such as the archaeological sites of Mauk Allaqta, the petroglyphs of Kosñipata, the chullpas of Ninamarca or Watoqto.
-However, the most famous site is the Akhanacu viewpoint from where you can see the called 'the most beautiful sunrise in the world'.
+However, the most famous site is the Akhanacu viewpoint from where the so-called ‘most beautiful sunrise in the world’ can be appreciated.

 Location